Toyota Harrier: Third generation (XU60; 2013)

 Released on 2 December 2013 in Japan for the petrol model and 15 January 2014 for the hybrid model, the XU60 series Harrier replaced not only its XU30 series namesake, but also the XA30 series Vanguard.
 Unlike the second and third-generation RX, which is built on the K platform, the XU60 series Harrier derived from the XA40 series RAV4's New MC underpinnings.

 Trim levels available in Japan include Grand, Elegance, and Premium for both the petrol and hybrid models.
 The top-of-the-line Premium trim came with JBL GreenEdge audio with 8-inch T-Connect touchscreen entertainment system with navigation and sensing features.
 A "Style Mauve" special edition and subsequently the "Style Ash" special edition was released later.

 The XU60 series Harrier received a facelift on 8 June 2017.
 For the facelift model, the Grand trim was removed and Elegance became the base trim.
 The Progress trim replaced Premium as the flagship trim, with the "Metal and Leather Package" added to both Premium and Progress trims.
 The "Style NOIR" special edition for naturally-aspirated Premium trim were also added later.
 A Turbo model was introduced with a 2.0-litre turbocharged 8AR-FTS engine mated to a 6-speed U661 automatic transmission, while the 2.0-litre naturally-aspirated 3ZR-FAE and 2.5-litre 2AR-FXE hybrid engines remained.

 Toyota Safety Sense P safety system (adaptive cruise control, lane departure assist, pre-collision system and automatic high beam) were standard across the trim levels.

 The XU60 series Harrier was the first Harrier to be officially sold outside of Japan.
 It was offered in Singapore and Malaysia.
+In Singapore, it was introduced on 20 July 2017, featuring a turbocharged 2.0 litre engine delivering 227 hp, Toyota Safety Sense P, and a Sports mode with better acceleration.
+Three trim levels were offered: Elegance, Premium and Luxury.
 In Malaysia, it was introduced in November 2017 with two trim levels offered: Premium and Luxury.
 Both trim levels are powered by a 2.0-litre 8AR-FTS engine.